Display¶

 byteLayout

-[optional, default value is “line”]: Defines the pixels data order in a byte the display device is using.
-A byte can contain several pixels when the number of bits-per-pixels (see ‘bpp’ property) is lower than 8.
-Otherwise this property is useless.
-Two modes are available: the next bit(s) on the same byte can target the next pixel on the same line or on the same column.
-In first case, when the end of line is reached, the next byte contains the first pixels of next line.
-In second case, when the end of column is reached, the next byte contains the first pixels of next column.
-In both cases, a new line or a new column restarts with a new byte, even if it remains some free bits in previous byte.line
+[optional, the default value is “line”]: Defines the pixels data order in a byte the display device is using.
+A byte can contain several pixels when the number of bits per pixel (see ‘bpp’ property) is lower than 8.
+Otherwise, this property is useless.
+Two modes are available: the next bit(s) on the same byte can target the next pixel on the same line or the same column.
+In the first case, when the end of the line is reached, the next byte contains the first pixels of the next line.
+In the second case, when the end of the column is reached, the next byte contains the first pixels of the next column.
+In both cases, a new line or a new column restarts with a new byte, even if some free bits remain in the previous byte.line

 : the next bit(s) on current byte contains the next pixel on same line (x increment),column

-: the next bit(s) on current byte contains the next pixel on same column (y increment).
+: the next bit(s) on current byte contains the next pixel on the same column (y increment).

 Note

-- When the number of bits-per-pixels (see ‘bpp’ property) is higher or equal than 8, this property is useless and ignored.
+When the number of bits-per-pixels (see ‘bpp’ property) is higher or equal to 8, this property is useless and ignored.

 memoryLayout

-[optional, default value is “line”]: Defines the pixels data order in memory the display device is using.
+[optional, the default value is “line”]: Defines the pixels data order in memory the display device is using.
 This option concerns only the display with a bpp lower than 8 (see ‘bpp’ property).
-Two modes are available: when the byte memory address is incremented, the next targeted group of pixels is the next group on the same line or the next group on same column.
-In first case, when the end of line is reached, the next group of pixels is the first group of next line.
-In second case, when the end of column is reached, the next group of pixels is the first group of next column.line
+Two modes are available: when the byte memory address is incremented, the next targeted group of pixels is the next group on the same line or the next group on the same column.
+In the first case, when the end of the line is reached, the next group of pixels is the first group of the next line.
+In the second case, when the end of the column is reached, the next group of pixels is the first group of the next column.line

 : the next memory address targets the next group of pixels on same line (x increment),column

-: the next memory address targets the next group of pixels on same column (y increment).
+: the next memory address targets the next group of pixels on the same column (y increment).

 Note

-- When the number of bits-per-pixels (see ‘bpp’ property) is higher or equal than 8, this property is useless and ignored.
+When the number of bits-per-pixels (see ‘bpp’ property) is higher or equal to 8, this property is useless and ignored.

 imageBuffer.memoryAlignment

-[optional, default value is “not set”]: Defines the images heap size.
-Useful to fix a VEE Port heap size when building a firmware in command line.
+[optional, the default value is “not set”]: Defines the image heap size.
+It is useful to fix a VEE Port heap size when building firmware in the command line.
 When using a MicroEJ launcher, the size set in this launcher has priority over the VEE Port value.

 The MicroUI Display APIs are available in the class ej.microui.display.Display.